Is cold weather responsible for making us sick?

 That’s just our lungs’ spasmatic response.
 Any nasal congestion or runny nose you experience while outside can also be attributed to a standard bodily response.

-Clay attributed the increase in infections we see during the winter months to the way we respond to cold weather.
+Clay attributed the increase in infections we see during the winter months to how we respond to cold weather.

-“We’re in these small, confined spaces, they’re not necessarily well-ventilated, and we’re just going to be around people that are transmitting these viruses a little more easily,” she explained.
+“We’re in these small, confined spaces, they’re not necessarily well-ventilated, and we’re just going to be around people transmitting these viruses a little more easily,” she explained.